pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 There are problems with consistency on PyPI with or without TUF.
-TUF requires that its metadata be consistent with the repository files, but how would the metadata be kept consistent with projects that change all the time?
-As a result, this proposal MUST address the problem of producing a consistent snapshot that captures the state of all known projects at a given time.
+TUF requires that its metadata be consistent with the repository files, but how would the metadata be kept consistent for projects that change all the time?
+This proposal addresses the problem of producing a consistent snapshot that captures the state of all known projects at a given time.
 Each snapshot should safely coexist with any other snapshot, and be able to be deleted independently, without affecting any other snapshot.

-The solution presented in this PEP is that every metadata or data file managed by PyPI and written to disk MUST include in its filename the `cryptographic hash`__ of the file.
+The strategy or method presented in this PEP is that every metadata or data file managed by PyPI and written to disk MUST include in its filename the `hash value`__ of the file.
 How would this help clients that use the TUF protocol to securely and consistently install or update a project from PyPI?

 __ https://en.wikipedia.org/wiki/Cryptographic_hash_function

-The first step in the TUF protocol requires the client to download the latest *timestamp* metadata.
+The first step of the TUF protocol requires the client to download the latest *timestamp* metadata.
 However, the client would not know in advance the hash of the *timestamp* associated with the latest snapshot.
 Therefore, PyPI MUST redirect all HTTP GET requests for *timestamp* to the *timestamp* referenced in the latest snapshot.
-The *timestamp* role is the root of a tree of cryptographic hashes that points to every other metadata that is meant to exist together (i.e., clients request metadata in timestamp -> snapshot -> root -> targets order).
-Clients are able to retrieve any file from this snapshot by deterministically including, in the request for the file, the hash of the file in the filename.
+The *timestamp* role is the root of a tree of cryptographic hashes that points to every other metadata that is meant to be grouped together (i.e., clients request metadata in timestamp -> snapshot -> root -> targets order).
+Clients are able to retrieve any file from a snapshot by deterministically including, in the request for the file, the hash of the filename.
 Assuming infinite disk space and no `hash collisions`__, a client may safely read from one snapshot while PyPI produces another snapshot.

 __ https://en.wikipedia.org/wiki/Collision_(computer_science)